D/P, D/A and Their Use in International Sales Transactions

 Recourse for Dishonored Bills of Exchange

 It is possible for the seller to dispute an unpaid/unaccepted (called dishonored) bill of exchange, sue the buyer, and potentially receive payment.
+Dishonor occurs when the drawee fails to pay on date of maturity or fails to accept the bill of exchange.
 The seller disputes a dishonored bill of exchange via a formal, usually two-step, process.

 Step #1 Noting: A bill of exchange is noted in order to obtain official evidence that it has been dishonored.
 A Notary Public presents the bill/draft to the drawee (buyer) for acceptance or payment and notes on the bill the reason given for dishonor.
 Noting is often followed by a formal protest.